 The SENCO as a strategic leader: guidanceHow can a SENCO become a strategic leader?
 We relay advice from one of our education experts on how SENCOs can develop their role to become an effective leader of SEN provision.
 You will also find learning outcomes for the National Award for SEN Co-ordination that relate to leadership.

-Alcohol at staff partiesIt’s for you to decide whether staff can drink alcohol at social events like Christmas parties.
-Find out what you should consider and how you might fund this, and see how some other schools approach this issue.
+Alcohol at staff partiesIt’s up to you to decide whether staff can drink alcohol at social events like Christmas parties.
+Take a look at some of the things to consider, and see how other schools approach this issue.

 Marking mythbusterMeaningful feedback that improves pupils’ work does not have to be written.
 However, many school leaders are still telling us that they are struggling with reducing marking workload in their school.
 To help, we've put together this mythbuster to help you work out what you don't have to worry about.

-Staff survey packEverything you need to create your survey – a statement bank covering a range of topics, a survey template and a letter to staff.
-Plus, examples from schools.
+Staff survey packUpdatedEverything you need to create your staff survey – a statement bank covering a range of topics (now including your school's response to coronavirus), plus a survey template and a letter to staff.
+See examples of staff questionnaires used by schools.

 What not to do with pupil performance dataOfsted has warned against excessive use of data to assess pupil performance because it is not always reliable.
 Here are 5 common data practices that you could stop doing, and strategies to use instead, to identify what your pupils know and drive down teacher workload.